Documentation

 ## Take-home message

-Depending on the purpose and state of the project documentation needs to meet different criteria.
+- Depending on the purpose/scope documentation needs to meet different criteria.